On July 1, 2023, Google replaced Universal Analytics with Google Analytics 4, their next-generation measurement solution.

 From your Access Tonic dashboard, click Manage for the applicable event.

-Go to the Sales Tracking tab.
+Select the Sales Tracking tab.

-Go to the Google Tag Manager tab.
+Select Google Tag Manager tab.

 In the Configure box enter your Google Tag Manager ID, then click Save.